Save lives, from the workplace to anyplace.

 Have questions?
 Visit our FAQs or contact NSC.

-Brianna Rader of Richmond, Ky., related how her son Matty managed to climb on a kitchen countertop in June 2015.
-He found a container of ground cinnamon, decided to have a taste and started choking.
+Brianna Rader of Richmond, Ky., related how her son Matty managed to climb on a kitchen countertop and find a container of ground cinnamon.
+He decided to have a taste and started choking.
 He was pronounced dead at a hospital 90 minutes later.
 The doctors told Brianna that Matty had inhaled the spice into his lungs.

-Suffocation is the leading cause of unintentional death among children younger than 4, a fact highlighted in a Media Planet article written by Deborah Hersman, president and CEO of the National Safety Council.
+Suffocation is a leading cause of unintentional death among children younger than 4, a fact highlighted in a Media Planet article written by former National Safety Council President and CEO Deborah Hersman.

-In the U.S., 1,040 kids age 1 to 4 died as a result of mechanical suffocating and choking in 2011, according to
+In the U.S., 1,124 kids age 4 and younger died as a result of mechanical suffocating and choking in 2017, according to

 Just as startling: Infant children are more likely to suffocate in

 unsafe sleeping environments than by choking on food or other foreign objects.
 Hersman says the safest place for infants to sleep is in a crib, not in the same bed as parents.
-Furthermore, she says while stuffed animals and blankets seem inviting, they should be kept out of the crib as the risk for suffocation increases.
+And while stuffed animals and blankets seem inviting, they should be kept out of the crib as the risk for suffocation increases.

 More than a third of child

-injuries and deaths happen at home, according to KidsHealth.org; household injuries are among the top reasons kids younger than 3 end up in the emergency room.
+injuries and deaths happen at home, according to KidsHealth.org.
 Young kids have the highest risk of being injured at home because that's where they spend most of their time.

 But experts agree any discussion of "childproofing" your home should be expanded beyond toddlers.
-Unintentional injuries cause 41% of deaths involving 15- to 19-year-olds, according to
+Unintentional injuries are the No. 1 cause of deaths for older children, as well, according to

 Parents or guardians should be on the lookout for potential sources of injury.
 According to the CDC, most incidents occur where there is:

-The Consumer Product Safety Commission recommends making use of 12 Safety Devices to Protect Your Children.
-Items on the list include:
+The Consumer Product Safety Commission recommends making use of 12 safety devices to protect your children, including:

 KidsHealth.org offers these suggestions to prevent injury or death: